Claude François: Professional career and personal life

 In 1967, he and Jacques Revaux wrote and composed a song in French called "Comme d'habitude" ("As Usual"), which became a hit in Francophone countries.
-Canadian singing star Paul Anka reworked it for the English-speaking public into the now legendary hit most famously sung by Frank Sinatra as "My Way".
-He sang the original version of "Parce que je t'aime, mon enfant" ("Because I Love You My Child") in 1971; it remained relatively little-known in France but Elvis Presley covered it under the title "My Boy".
+Canadian singer Paul Anka later wrote English lyrics for the song, to create "My Way".
+François sang the original version of "Parce que je t'aime, mon enfant" ("Because I Love You My Child") in 1971; it remained relatively little-known in France but Elvis Presley covered it under the title "My Boy".

 Although François continued his successful formula of adapting English and American rock and roll hits for the French market, by the 1970s the market had changed and the disco craze that swept North America took root in France.
-This was no problem for the versatile François; he simply re-invented himself as the king of French disco, recording "La plus belle chose du monde", a French version of the Bee Gees' hit record, "Massachusetts".
+François adapted to the new trend, recording "La plus belle chose du monde", a French version of the Bee Gees' hit record, "Massachusetts".

 Looking for new talent, he came across a singing family of two sisters and their cousins.
 These women became known as "Les Flêchettes" (named after "Flèche", the production label he owned) and then "Les Clodettes".
 He produced a couple of albums for them before his death, and they went on to sing for some of the major stars in European music.
 He worked non-stop, touring across Europe, Africa and at major venues in Quebec in Canada.

 However, in 1971, his workload caught up with him when he collapsed on stage from exhaustion.
 After a brief period off, he returned to the recording studios, releasing several best-selling hits throughout the early 1970s.
 He expanded from owning his own record company to acquiring a celebrity magazine and a modelling agency.